 Advancing leaders in Korean studies

-We support eminent and emerging scholars and professionals by teaching undergraduate- and graduate-level courses, supporting educational outreach activities, and offering a variety of fellowship and visiting scholar opportunities.
+We support eminent and emerging scholars and professionals by teaching undergraduate and graduate students, offering educational outreach activities, and providing a variety of fellowship and visiting scholar opportunities.

 As a premier research hub on contemporary Korea, we attract every year esteemed academics, government and military experts, civil society leaders, and emerging talent from Korea and elsewhere to our fellowship and visiting scholar programs.
 Our affiliates and fellows teach Stanford courses, engage in research and publishing projects, contribute to our vibrant community, and continue their association with the Program after leaving Stanford through an active alumni association.